Our Kickstarter is live! Click here to visit our campaign’s page and back Ohhio Braid.

 We saw that there was a real need to find a suitable substitute for our merino wool to use in Ohhio’s signature chunky knit.
 With Braid, we found it.

 At its most basic level, Braid is a seamless cotton tube with pillow-style filling.
 When combined in just the right amount makes for a plush and pliable material that’s easy to learn for any arm knitting newbie and opens up exciting new possibilities for the experienced crafters.

 Braid came to life in the past 11 months.
 We had the idea to create something like it in January 2016, and by March, the first prototypes were being made.
 Little did we know, the process of creating something like Braid is arduous, to say the least.
 Our task was to find the right casing, the right diameter, the right filling, and the right density of the filling.
 Many combinations ensued.

 In September 2016, Braid emerged in its current form.
-It has the final, optimal calibration of cotton shell with some elastane added to it, and siliconized micro hollowfibre filling for maximum softness and machine-washability.
+It has the final optimal calibration of the cotton shell with some elastane added to it, siliconized micro hollowfibre filling for maximum softness, and machine-washability.
 This latest iteration hits the right benchmarks of being soft, light, and durable.
 We’re very proud of what we managed to accomplish.

 Why We Made it

 The world of knitting hasn’t seen a big change in a very, very long time.
 Knitting itself is so old that there’s not much left to invent — everything has already been done, and attempts at innovation are usually too impractical to have any staying potential.
 Braid introduces a number of possibilities to arm knitting (and crafting in general) that haven’t existed before.